JamieAbbottScott/underwriteme-api-docs/content/product/product/update.md

 ## Update [/application/{existingApplicationId}/product/{productId}]
-Updating existing Product for Application based on JSON data identified by unique ID.
+Remove operations on existing Product identified by unique ID associated with Application.

 - ***referenceId*** `string` *(required)* - Temporary ID of the Product to identify it if any validation errors occur.
 - ***type*** `string` *(required)* - Product type.
 Allowed values: `TERM`, `CRITICAL_ILLNESS`, `CRITICAL_ILLNESS_WITH_LIFE_COVER`, `INCOME_PROTECTION`.